 The Surface Book 2 has some of the best battery life we have ever seen in a laptop, convertible or no, and the Microsoft’s new Surface Pro 7 is our favorite 2-in-1 right now.
 Even more mid-range devices like the Surface Laptop 3 (now with a 15-inch version) and a budget tablet like the Surface Go help bolster Microsoft as one of the best laptop brands today.
 It offers a standard one year warranty for Surface products should new owners run into trouble, with 90 days of free technical support.

-Not all of the Surface devices are fantastic and we certainly have our favorites, but that’s no different from the other entries on this list, making us more than a little excited about what Microsoft has up its sleeve for the next round of refreshes.
-Its laptops aren’t the most repairable, with iFixit describing one device as a “glue-filled monstrosity,” but Microsoft does seem to be improving its reliability and support as it becomes more established as one of the better laptop brands out there today.
+Not all of the Surface devices are fantastic and we certainly have our favorites, but that’s no different from the other entries on this list, making us more than a little excited about what Microsoft has up its sleeve for the next round.
+Currently the smartphone-like, portable Surface Duo and larger dual-screen Surface Neo are set to launch in 2020, with reports that the Duo may show up as soon as summer 2020.

 Asus laptops might not often take the top spot in our best-of lists, but they usually warrant a medal placing due to their fantastic all-round capabilities.
-The current crop of its laptops includes thin and light Zenbooks, affordable Chromebooks, as well as powerful gaming machines like the ROG Zephyrus S (GX701).
+The current crop of its laptops includes thin and light Zenbooks, affordable Chromebooks, as well as powerful gaming machines like the incredible 2020 ROG Zephyrus G14.
 And as much as anyone, Asus is leading the movement to tiny bezels that pack as much laptop as possible into the smallest chassis.

 The ASUS Zenbook 13 has one of the most attractive and distinct designs we’ve seen, an excellent 1080p screen, and long battery life.
 The Asus ZenBook S13 UX392 is also a stunner, and it comes in with a 97 percent screen-to-body ratio thanks to bezels that are just 2.5 millimeters thick.
 Other excellent choices from ASUS include the Asus Zenbook 15 UX534FN and the Zenbook 14 UX433FN, both of which come with thin bezels and small and light chassis, along with plenty of performance.